csae8092/posts/django-generic-apps/part-2-webpage.md

 `$ pip install django-crispy-forms`

+And we also want to update the requirements.txt file, or to be more precise, lets create a new one called requirements_webpage.txt and store it in the webpage directory:

+`$ pip freeze > requirements_webpage.txt`

 After we installed crispy-forms we have to register and configure them in the project's settings file:

 ```python